tesujimath/beancount-parser-lima/README.md

 - interface for applications using this to also report beautiful errors in their original context

+- focus on conceptual clarity of application domain objects mapped to Rust types

 ## Roadmap

 - create Python bindings, so that this could be a drop-in replacement for the existing Beancount parser (which is not to say it ever will become that!)

+- improve API in the light of experience, i.e. when it gets some use ;-)

 - address mistakes, misunderstandings, and edge-cases in the initial implementation as they are discovered